Fletcher FU-24: Design and development

 Although Fletcher was the name of the manufacturer in the U.S. and the aircraft was called the FU-24, over time the type has become colloquially known as the Fletcher.

 Fletchers have been sold to most parts of the world, although they are rare in Europe and the US.
-Government orders came from many developing countries including Iraq, Sudan, Syria and Thailand.
+Government orders came from many developing countries including Iraq, Sudan, Syria Thailand and Pakistan.